dentolos19/namestamp/README.md

 # Photos Renamer

-A script for easily renaming your photos and videos according to their dates!
+A script for easily renaming your pictures and videos according to their dates!

 ## ⚒️ Usage

-To get started, make sure you fulfil the prerequities below.
-Drag the file(s)/folder that you want to rename into `start.bat`.
+To get started, drag your files or a folder that you want to rename into `start.bat`.
+But make sure you fulfil the prerequisites written below!
 To setup the development environment, run `setup.bat` which will create a Python virtual environment and install all required dependencies automatically.

-### Prerequities
+### Prerequisites

 - [Python](https://python.org) 3.10+